 During the party our little boy Marcus played with their kids in the cubby house in the back garden.
 As Andrea and Glenn proudly took their guests on a tour of their new home, they excitedly shared plans of how they were going plant a veggie patch and perhaps convert one of the bedrooms into a home office.

 They’d dreamed about buying their first home for years but didn’t believe that it would ever be possible.
 After paying rent and other living expenses they simply couldn’t save a large enough deposit.
 A very common problem for many of my clients.

-By paying LMI they were able to buy their own home with the deposit they had saved.
+By paying LMI they were able to buy their own home with the deposit they’d saved.
 I found a home loan for them with a competitive interest rate and minimal fees.
 They now pay less each month on mortgage repayments than what they were spending on rent!
-They couldn’t believe it could be like this, that not only could that own their own home, but they could save money as well.
+They couldn’t believe it could be like this, that not only could they own their own home, but they could save money as well.

-The property market is hot at the moment and in many areas, prices are rising quickly.
-Paying LMI so that you can buy now could work out cheaper in the long run than taking more time to save a bigger deposit.
+It’s a buyer’s market at the moment, with property prices decreasing.
+Paying LMI so you can buy now could work out cheaper in the long run than taking more time to save a bigger deposit.
 In the time it takes to save a higher deposit amount, property prices may well have risen by more than the cost of the insurance.
-In some cases, it can make good financial sense to buy earlier, even with the added cost of LMI, especially when you consider the rent that you would also be paying whilst you’re saving.
+In some cases, it can make good financial sense to buy earlier, even with the added cost of LMI, especially when you consider the rent that you’d also be paying whilst you’re saving.

 What are the concerns about LMI

 There’s often confusion about who LMI protects.
 Unlike other insurances, LMI does NOT protect YOU the borrower.
 LMI only protects the bank.
 This means that if you default on your mortgage, you are not protected.
 If you do default, the bank may sell your home and you may have to pay their insurers for any leftover costs.